John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

-* a Console .NET project (call it 'Calendar' to keep it simple).
+* a Console .NET project (call it 'Budget' to keep it simple).
 * Add all the necessary files (get them from LEA)
 * Create a new `Xunit` project (within the same solution)
-  * Don't forget to add the reference to the calendar project
+  * Don't forget to add the reference to the budget project
 * Add all the test files to the test project.

-> NOTE: For HomeCalendar tests, there are additional test files which must also be included into the project.
+> NOTE: For HomeBudget tests, there are additional test files which must also be included into the project.
 In other words, include all files.

 * Delete `unitTest1.cs`